 Social engineering attacks have grown in abundance as more companies adopt third-party business-critical applications.
-Verizon reports social engineering is responsible for 93% of successful data breaches, and damages from these attacks can be extremely costly.
+Verizon’s annual report reveals that the human element continues to be responsible for 82% of successful data breaches.
+Threat actors and social engineers continue to exploit this vulnerability, and damages from these attacks remain extremely costly.

 There are ways to recognize such attacks.
 Suspicious attachments, poor grammar and format, and generic signatures and greetings can be indications of ongoing social engineering exploits.
-It is essential to educate executives and employees on the best practices on social engineering defense.
+It is essential to educate executives and employees on how to prevent social engineering attacks, as well as the best practices for social engineering defense.

-However, these simpler tactics aren’t enough on their own.
-Organizations should also deploy robust solutions that provide advanced cybersecurity functions and governance across the entire enterprise’s app instances.
+However, these simpler tactics on how to stop social engineering aren’t enough on their own.
+Organizations should also deploy robust software to prevent social engineering attacks — solutions that provide advanced cybersecurity functions and governance across the entire enterprise’s app instances.
 Only then can companies fully equip themselves against social engineering in information technology.

 Social engineering is an attack vector that “relies heavily on human interaction and often involves manipulating people into breaking normal security procedures and best practices to gain unauthorized access to systems, networks or physical locations or for financial gain.”